FAQs

 -

-This depends on the service.
-Discernment counseling has a specific structure: the first session is two hours and includes time with both partners together and individually.
 Individual therapy for the unfaithful partner starts with an assessment session where I’ll ask about the affair, your relationship history, and what you’re hoping to get out of the work.
-The women’s divorce support group begins with a brief intake conversation before the group starts.

-In general, first sessions are about getting a thorough picture of your situation so I can tailor the work to what you actually need.
+Your first session is about getting a thorough picture of your situation so I can tailor our work to what you need.
 I’ll be asking a lot of questions.
 You don’t need to prepare anything in advance.

 -

-I’m generally available Sunday and Monday, 7am to 1pm Pacific Time.
+I’m generally available Monday and Tuesday, 7am to 1pm Pacific Time.
+I occasionally see clients on Sundays.

 I do not see clients in the evenings.
-If you need consistent evening availability, I’m not going to be a good fit.
+If you need consistent evening availability, I’m not a good fit.

 -